-Rahul Varshneya is the co-founder and President of Arkenea.
+This is a guest post by Rahul Varshneya, the co-founder and President of Arkenea.
 Rahul has been featured as a technology thought leader in numerous media channels such as Bloomberg TV, Forbes, HuffPost, Inc, among others.

-Several organizations use a wide range of tools for execution and monitoring of their internal processes.
+Several organizations use a wide range of tools to execute and monitor their internal processes.
 These systems are interfaced by human agents who pass on the data output from one system as input to the next system in the pipeline.

 Because of the non-automatic nature of manual execution, manual data entry work makes these processes slow and error-prone.

 Wouldn’t it be nice if you had these interfaces taken care of automatically?